 We will gladly work with your insurance company to see if they allow for a vacation supply.
 If there is no insurance involvement, you can get enough medication to get you through the time you will be gone.
 We can always transfer your prescription to your home town pharmacy for the summer and transfer back any remaining refills in the Fall.

 7. Can my roommate (friend, family member, etc.) pick up my prescription for me?

 If someone is going to pickup your order for you, you must call the Pharmacy and tell us who that will be.

 8. How do I purchase over-the-counter items, like aspirin or band-aids?

-We have recently expanded our over-the-counter (OTC) section.
-These items cann be purchased by bringing them to the pharmacy counter to be scanned and placed on you UHC account.
+We have expanded our over-the-counter (OTC) section.
+These items can be purchased by bringing them to the pharmacy counter to be scanned and placed on you UHC account.
 Payment is made at the cashier’s desk.